 Type the name of the package you want to install, or some keywords, in the search box and press Enter.
 When you find the package, click Install.
 Atom does a ll the work for you.
 You might have to restart the editor to get a package to work.

 Is Atom for Everyone?

 Of course it isn’t.
 If you expect it to be and are disappointed, then the problem lies with you and not Atom (or anything else).
 I know writers who won’t be interested in it.
 I know software developers who aren’t huge fans of it, either.
 But that’s OK.
 No one says you have to use, or like, everything that you come across.

-While I don’t use Atom any longer, it did grow on me and I’d found a good rhythm when I used it.
-Atom does what I need it to do.
+While I haven’t used Atom in several years, it did grow on me.
+I found a good rhythm when I used it.
+Atom did what I need it to do.
 That’s really all that matters.